humanitiesplusdesign/ockham/README.md

 ockham
 ======

-Platform for publishing collaborative research in the humanities Use gh-pages in jekyll structure to publish pages.
+Platform for publishing collaborative research in the humanities.

+Use gh-pages in jekyll structure to publish pages.